pramalin/quarkus-raspberry-pi/index.md

    - access dashboard
    http://localhost:8001/api/v1/namespaces/kube-system/services/https:kubernetes-dashboard:/proxy/

-   - select Token and copy paste token
+   - select Token optio and copy paste the token from the section for admin-user-tonen-xxxx

 #### Single Node setup
 Single node ready to run VM instances are available for Kubernetes as [minikube](https://kubernetes.io/docs/setup/learning-environment/minikube/) and for OpenShift as [minishift](https://github.com/minishift/minishift).
 Which are useful to explore these platforms easily before trying to setup the cluster.